eskolnik/blackjack-unit-test/README.md

 Blackjack Unit Testing
 =============

-The code we wrote during the clinic is on the `clinic` branch.
+The code we wrote during the clinic is on the `clinic` branch. (https://github.com/eskolnik/blackjack-unit-test/tree/clinic)

-The code I prepared beforehand is on the `master branch`.
+The code I prepared beforehand is on the `master` branch.

 Pilots vs Engineers